What is Type A Personality?

 3. Social isolation

-People who are seen as rude, aggressive, and impatient will find it hard to build relationships.
-They spend a lot of time working, so they tend to alienate others.
+People who are seen as rude, aggressive, and impatient find it hard to build relationships.
+They spend a lot of time working and may tend to alienate others.

 How to Deal with People with Type A Personalities